Internship Program Description

 A multiple-choice comprehensive test of 100 questions will be administered during the orientation week.
 The passing score is 75%.
-In the event that an interns do not pass the test, they will be given one more opportunity to take the test at the end of the orientation week.
+In the event that interns do not pass the test, they will be given one more opportunity to take the test at the end of the orientation week.
 Passing this test is a requirement for continuing in the Internship Program.
 The students that don't pass the second time are eligible for 100% tuition refund.
 Travel expenses to AU orientation are not reimbursable.

 During the internship there will be four online tests (http://aumoodle.andrews.edu) for each intern to complete.
 The first 3 tests follow the Food Service, Community Nutrition, and the Clinical Dietetics rotations respectively.
 The passing score is 80% for each test.
 At the conclusion of the Internship Program each intern will take a 100- question RD-like exam on Moodle.
 The passing score for this exam is also 80%.
 All 4 tests must be passed successfully for the intern to have their name forwarded to CDR for permission to take the RD exam.
-Failure in any one of these tests will mean that the intern must complete a review course and pass the CDR practice test, with a passing score of 70%, before succesful completion of IP can be verified to CDR.
-The student is responsible for the cost of the RD review.
+Failure in any one of these tests will mean that the intern must complete a review course and pass the CDR practice test, with a passing score of 70%, before successful completion of the internship can be verified to CDR.
+The intern is responsible for the cost of the RD review.
 Please check for prices below.

 The options available for this review course are: